Spin glass models from the point of view of spin distributions: Diluted models

-\subsection{Upper bound and free energy.}
+\subsection{Upper bound and free energy}

 Since the perturbation term in (\ref{Hampluspert}) does not affect the limit of free energy, we will now ignore it and consider free energy $F_N$ defined for the original unperturbed Hamiltonian (\ref{Ham}).
-Recall $A_i(\eps)$ and $B_i$ defined in (\ref{Ai}) and (\ref{Bi}).
+Recall $A_i(\eps )$ and $B_i$ defined in (\ref{Ai}) and (\ref{Bi}). \begin{lemma} For any function $\sigma\dvtx[0,1]^4\to\{-1,+1\}$ we have